play-with-go/play-with-go/_posts/2020-11-08-retract-module-versions_go119_en.markdown

 ---
-category: New features in Go 1.16
+category: Next steps
 difficulty: Intermediate
 excerpt: Learn how to flag modules that shouldn't be used
 guide: 2020-11-08-retract-module-versions
 lang: en
 layout: post
+redirect_from:
+- /retract-module-versions_go115_en/
 title: Retract Module Versions
 ---